-A number of people walk to North Vancouver or onto the Lions Gate Bridge via the Stanley Park Causeway.
 After some fatal accidents caused by bicycle/people interactions, the province in 2016 upgraded the sidewalk to better accomodate both cyclists and pedestrians.
-This is a very long walk.
+This is a very long walk with uphill portions and should only be attempted if you are very fit.
 Note that the east sidewalk of the Stanley Park Causeway allows for pedestrians to walk north-south and bicycles to go north only.
-The west sidewalk of the Stanley Park Causeway allows for bicycle to go south only.
+The west sidewalk of the causeway allows for bicycle to go south only.
 No pedestrians are allowed on the west sidewalk.